laker-93/pymix/README.md

 11. It matches the tracks from the XML against the library imported by beets and moves and tracks in to the matched playlists

 ## todo
-1. during beets import stage, user needs to provide input to resolve imports
+1. first beets import is done in quiet mode with 'asis' fallback.
+New API needs to be introduced to allow users to subsequently edit
 2. what to do if subbox cannot find a song in navidrome that matches a track in the rekordbox xml?
 Need a way for user to manually specify